Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

 - *Bank accounts*
     Click the drop-down list to select the bank account where the transaction is registered.
 Multiple selection is possible.
 The following options are available:
     - **ALL**
-        Select this option to select all bank accounts.
+        Click this option to select all bank accounts.
     - Bank account
-        Select this option to select a specific bank account.
+        Click this option to select a specific bank account.

 - *Reference*
     Enter the transaction reference number.